Reviews of Most Dangerous Cars

-While all cars are required to have specific safety features including seat belts, airbags, safety bumpers, headrests and other equipment, not every car meets even the basic minimum standards set forth by the National Highway Transportation Safety Administration (NHTSA).
-Where the best and safest cars on the road take advantage of the latest auto safety technology, dangerous cars typically have minimal safety features, in an effort to sell the vehicle at an affordable price.
-However, families should never be forced to choose between safety and affordability.The Most Dangerous Cars
+While all cars are required to have specific safety features including seat belts, airbags, safety bumpers, headrests and other equipment, not every vehicle meets even the basic minimum standards set forth by the National Highway Transportation Safety Administration (NHTSA).
+Where the best and safest automobiles on the road take advantage of the latest auto safety technology, dangerous cars typically have minimal safety features, but sell at affordable prices.
+However, families should never be forced to choose between safety and affordability.

-- #1 Kia Spectra – This attractive vehicle is ranked poorest for front and side impact crashes.
+- #1 Kia Spectra – This attractive vehicle is ranked poorest for front and side-impact crashes.
 In fact, it ranked highest for injuries and other serious medical issues when motorists and passengers are involved in an accident in the Spectra.
 This car is designed specifically to be affordable, but offers no quality safety features, making it dangerous to drive on local Chicago streets and freeways.

-- #2 Chevrolet Cobalt – Car insurance companies rank the Cobalt near the top of the list of dangerous vehicles.
-With only four cylinders in the engine, this large body vehicle ranks poorly because of its missing side-impact airbags (available only as an option), and lack of other necessary safety features.
+- #2 Chevrolet Cobalt – Car insurance companies rank the Cobalt near the top of the list of most dangerous vehicles.
+With only four cylinders in the engine, this large body car ranks poorly because of its missing side-impact airbags (available only as an option), and lack of other necessary safety features.

 - #5 Mercedes CLS Class – Often referred to as “large luxury” car, the CLS class of Mercedes-Benz has its share of insurance problems.
 In fact, insurance companies rate it as dangerous, due to its safety records, with its poor design in handling minor to severe car accidents.

-- #6 Mercedes S Class – Ranked poor in collisions amongst all of its competition in the same class, this S class Mercedes is not only expensive to repair, but nearly unaffordable when paying for comprehensive insurance.
+- #6 Mercedes S Class – Ranked poor in collisions amongst all of its competition in the same class, this S class Mercedes is not only expensive to repair but nearly unaffordable when paying for comprehensive insurance.

 - #7 Toyota Scion TC – Ranked among the worst small cars available in the marketplace, this attractive, yet collision-dangerous, Scion ranks highest in collision insurance premiums.
-This is because of its inability to protect passengers and drivers in even a minor collision.
+This is because of its inability to protect passengers and drivers in even a minor accident.

-Following the Insurance Institute for Highway Safety’s lead, it is important to make quality decisions when purchasing a relatively safe vehicle for the family.
-It is best to check a variety of safety features including statistical information on front offset crash tests results along with side-impact crashes, rollover ratings, rear impact protection ratings, and others.
+Auto buyers should follow the Insurance Institute for Highway Safety’s lead and a make an informed decision when buying a relatively safe vehicle for the family.
+It is best to check every safety feature including statistical information on front-offset crash tests results along with side-impact crashes, rollover ratings, rear impact protection ratings, and others.